 Drowsiness and dizziness are also common side effects of a number of medications used to treat age-related conditions.
 Talk to your loved one’s doctor if you feel any of your loved one’s medication may be threatening his or her safety.
 The doctor will be able to adjust the dosage as necessary and further explain the potential side effects of prescribed medications.

-There are a variety of age-related health conditions that can make it more challenging for seniors to live independently.
-However, many of the challenges they face can be easier to manage if their families opt for professional in-home care.
-Reston families can rely on expertly trained caregivers to keep their loved ones safe and comfortable while aging in place.
+Many age-related health conditions can make it harder for seniors to live independently.
+However, these challenges become more manageable when families choose professional support.
+Families in Reston can rely on trained caregivers for trusted home care Reston services, ensuring their loved ones remain safe, comfortable, and supported while aging in place

 Check Visual & Hearing Acuity